clhenrick/portfolio/pages/talks.md

 permalink: "/about/talks/"
 header: no
 ---

+### Using GPUs to Interactively Visualize Billions of Points with MapD
+*OpenVis Conf / Paris, France / May 16, 2018*

+MapD’s GPU-powered, in-memory SQL engine and analytics platform are the logical successor to CPU in-memory databases.
+Modern GPUs have many advantages over CPUs, including much greater compute and memory bandwidth, as well as a native graphics pipeline optimized for rapid visualization.
+In this workshop, Christophe Viau and Chris Henrick will show how to interactively query and visualize billions of points with MapD.
+Participants will learn how to use MapD’s open-source GPU datastore to scale their own interactive visualizations.
+To facilitate hands-on learning, each participant will be provided with a cloud GPU instance to use throughout the workshop.

+Agenda for this half-day workshop:

+- Overview of the MapD ecosystem
+- Rapid dashboard prototyping with MapD Immerse
+- A tour of MapD’s suite of open-source Javascript libraries for creating custom visualizations
+- How to build a custom visualization with data from the GPU using said libraries
+- How MapD uses the Vega specification standard for declarative server-side rendering

 ### NYC Crash Mapper
 *NACIS Annual Meeting / Montreal, Québec, Canada / October 12, 2017*